v2025-07-07 or later

 Clone your repository onto your local machine.

-Clone an any existing repository, such as a tutorial
+Clone the original repository, such as a tutorial

 one.